TimiLin01/BellaBeat_Case_Study/README.md

 HAVING daily_avg_step >= 7000
 ```
 This give us back 20 users out of 33, that is *60.6%* of our sample population. <br />
-However, does having more steps means that you were more active than others who has less steps?
+However, does having more steps means that you were more active and did more sport than others who completed fewer steps?
 Not necessarily, since step numbers can be faked.
-Therefore, it is better for us to look at the active minutes. <br />
+Therefore, we should look at the active minutes. <br />
 An adult should aim for at least 30 "active minutes" per day [[3]](#3).
 But how can we link this with our dataset?
 Actually, Fitbit measures active minutes, but in our data, it is splitted into "VeryActiveMinutes", "FairlyActiveMinutes", "LightlyActiveMinutes" and "SedentaryMinutes".
 And the "active minutes" we want to measure is indeed "VeryActiveMinutes" + "FairlyActiveMinutes" = "Active Minutes" [[4]](#4). <br />
 Therefore, to gain the average active minutes:
 ```sql